adamcobabe/mrv/doc/source/install.rst

 ****
 IMRV
 ****
-IMRV is a tool starting an `interactive python interpreter <http://ipython.scipy.org/moin/>` session based on **IPython**, providing full maya python and mrv framework support.
-It is a great companion to quickly test objects for functionality, read docstrings, and helps to build up some confidence for your new development framework as it becomes more approachable.
+IMRV is a tool starting an `interactive python interpreter <http://ipython.scipy.org/moin/>`_ session based on **IPython**, providing full maya python and mrv framework support.
+It is a great companion to quickly test objects for functionality, read docstrings, and to help building up some confidence for your new development framework as it becomes more approachable.

 Please note that the following guide will do its best to explain the installation for the *system's python interpreter* only, as it allows using easy_install.
 As a bonus, the installation on windows will be discussed in detail as well.
 Describing the installation for the non-default ``mayapy`` interpreter on all platforms lies beyond the scope of this text though.